“Did you hear me? Didn’t I just ask you to turn off the television and start cleaning your room? This is the third time…

 #7 Be polite.
 The use of “please” is always encouraging.
 Speak to your children the way you want them to speak to you.

-- Messages that start with “you” are judgmental and threatening.
-They will only result to defense and defiance.
+#8 Messages that start with “you” are judgmental and threatening.
+They will only result in defense and defiance.
 Instead of saying “You must….
 Or you’d better do this…”.
-Try saying “I need you to… or I will be please when you…”
+Try saying “I need you to… or I will be pleased when you…”

 #9 Use a calm and relaxed tone.
 Avoid yelling as it instills fear.
 It is better if your child listens out of understanding rather than fear.